GameDevCoder/portfolio/_clients/cygames.md

 ## [Project Awakening](https://projectawakening.com/en/)

-From 2018 up to present, I have been working on art pipeline tools for the Playstation 4 ( and soon Playstation 5) title "Project Awakening - Arise"
+From the Fall of 2018 up to present, I have been working on art pipeline tools for the Playstation 4 ( and soon Playstation 5) title "Project Awakening - Arise"

 ### Tool Development